legend-of-wind/Works/README.md

 # animation-with-AI

-It's time to make another renaissance
+It's time to start another renaissance.
+To make a harder life.